sonu2027/HTML-CSS-JS-Projects/Ecommerce website of earphones/Icons/README.md

-All the images which I have used in this project are there in my Icons folder
+All the icons which I have used in this project are there in my Icons folder